evelinamunir/multi-agent-llm-orchestrator/README.md

 Four separate agents are used in this workflow: Planner, Researcher, Writer, and Critic.
 They collaborate through a shared "Blackboard."
 The underlying framework supports multiple LLM backends; it defaults to a lightweight Hugging Face transformers pipeline, but supports local .gguf files via llama.cpp.

-## Key Features
+## Main Features
 * **Modular Agent Design:** Separate agents with specific system prompts keep the context window focused.
 * **Automatic Fallbacks:** Attempts to load `llama-cpp-python` for local CPU/GPU execution, but falls back to Hugging Face `transformers` if unavailable.
 * **Iterative Refinement:** The Critic agent forces output revisions until the quality threshold is met, or the max iterations is reached.
+The max iterations set in the code is: 4.
+However, this can be changed.

 ## Command-Line Arguments